AdobeDocs/real-time-cdp-collaboration.en/help/guide/home.md

 ## Scale reach and deliver cross-channel campaigns

-Publishers can securely access and activate advertiser audiences across multiple channels, scaling reach faster using identity partners and look-alike modeling (available in upcoming releases).
+Publishers can securely access and activate advertiser audiences across multiple channels, scaling their reach faster using identity partners and look-alike modeling (available in upcoming releases).
 Advertisers can guide audiences through the funnel and suppress already-converted audiences, ensuring message relevance and efficient spending through a secure activation workflow.

 ## Understand aggregate campaign performance